 John has been certified in Astym treatment since 1997 and has a special interest in working with young athletes.
 In addition, he serves as the strength and conditioning coach for Mount Si High School.
 He has advanced certifications in strength and conditioning through the National Strength & Conditioning Association, the National Academy of Sports Medicine and the International Youth Conditioning Association.
 John has lectured for the Washington Interscholastic Athletic Association, the Washington State Hand Study Group, and numerous youth sports organizations throughout Washington State.

-Keisuke is a senior physical therapist and a strength and conditioning specialist (CSCS) at Fischer Institute, a division of Spooner Physical Therapy in Phoenix, AZ, where he is known by staff and clients as “K2.”
+Keisuke is a senior physical therapist and a strength and conditioning specialist (CSCS) at Spooner Sports Institute in Phoenix, AZ, where he is known by staff and clients as “K2.”
 He also works as a rehabilitation and training advisor for one of the Japanese professional baseball teams, Fukuoka Softbank Hawks.
 K2 has been a physical therapist since 1999 and works with a wide range of patients with orthopedic pathology and many professional athletes, including MLB and NFL players and professional baseball players from his home country, Japan.
 K2 practices functional physical therapy with an emphasis on manual treatments, and strives to make patient rehabilitation sessions as personalized, effective, and fun as possible.

 K2 graduated from Keio University in Japan with a Bachelor of Science in Applied Chemistry.
 After his arrival in the United States, he earned his Masters of Science and Doctorate degree in Physical Therapy from Duke University.
 At the beginning of his physical therapist career, K2 also worked as a personal therapist for Indy Car drivers, traveling with racing teams to major cities in the U.S., Canada, Mexico, Europe, Australia, and Japan.
 K2 has hosted many seminars for therapists, trainers, and university students visiting from Japan, educating them about physical therapy, sports medicine, and his own career pathway.